prebid/prebid-server/docs/developers/stored-requests.md

 }
 ```

-The Auction will occur as if the Request had used the content from `stored_requests/data/by_id/{id}.json` instead.
+The auction will occur as if the HTTP request had included the content from `stored_requests/data/by_id/{id}.json` instead.

 ## Partially Stored Requests

-You can also store _part_ of the Impression on the server.
+You can also store _part_ of the Imp on the server.
 For example:

 ```json
 {